ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 - A better, more tree-shakable replacement for `toPromise()` (which is now deprecated).
 This function allows the user to convert any `Observable` in to a `Promise` that will resolve when the source observable emits its first value.
 If the source observable closes without emitting a value, the returned promise will reject with an `EmptyError`, or it will resolve with a configured `defaultValue`.

+### lastValueFrom

+- A better, more tree-shakable replacement for `toPromise()` (which is now deprecated).
+This function allows the user to convert any `Observable` in to a `Promise` that will resolve when the source observable emits the last value.
+If the source observable closes without emitting a value, the returned promise will reject with an `EmptyError`, or it will resolve with a configured `defaultValue`.

 ### ObservableInput

 - This is just a type, but it's important.
 This type defines the allowed types that can be passed to almost every API within RxJS that accepts an Observable.
 It has always accepted `Observable`, `Promise`, `Iterable`, and `ArrayLike`.
 Now it will also accept `AsyncIterable` and `ReadableStream`.